deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 ![](charts/charts_30_0.png "🔼 Figure 16: We do not observe a self-prediction advantage when the Llama-70b has to predict whether or not it would change its answer in the presence of “Are you sure?”.")

-> 🔼 The chart displays the self-prediction and cross-prediction accuracy in predicting whether a model would change its answer when prompted with “Are you sure?”, showing no significant difference between self and cross-prediction.
+> 🔼 The chart displays that Llama-70B's self-prediction accuracy (74.5%) is lower than GPT-40's cross-prediction accuracy (76.5%) for predicting whether a model would change its response when prompted with 'Are you sure?', indicating no self-prediction advantage for this specific task.
 > <details>
 > <summary>read the caption</summary>
 > Figure 16: We do not observe a self-prediction advantage when the Llama-70b has to predict whether or not it would change its answer in the presence of “Are you sure?”.